-It seems like everyone around me is either sick, getting sick, or recovering from being sick.
-Short of staying home and being a hermit, how do you prevent catching cold or flu?
-In this video, I’ll go over my Cold & Flu Prevention Kit.
+The best way to stay healthy is to build your immune system.
+So how do you prevent catching the cold or flu?
+Short of staying home and being a hermit, making sure you give your immune system what it needs is the best way to prevent for getting sick.
+Here are some of my favorite items in my Cold & Flu Prevention Kit.
 I use these items to help strengthen my immune system and it works great!
 I take these with me every where I go, and they are airplane friendly as well.

 1- Olive Extract